-July 6-10, 2020 in Amsterdam, Zuidas
+July 18-22, 2022 in Amsterdam, Zuidas

 The summer course welcomes (research) master students, PhD students, post-docs, and professionals from various disciplines (e.g. behavioral genetics, economics, medicine, sociology, political sciences, and psychology) who are interested in learning state-of-the-art methods for genome-wide data analysis.

-A formal background in statistics or econometrics is required from students (at the level of a first-year course, in a graduate school or PhD program, in economics, psychology, or epidemiology), but no formal training in genetics will be assumed.
+A formal background in statistics or econometrics is required from students (at the level of a first-year course, in a graduate school or PhD program, in economics, psychology, or epidemiology) but, no formal training in genetics will be assumed.
 The course is taught in English and will be accessible to students from both in- and outside the Netherlands.

-|Credits||Participants who joined at least 80% of all sessions will receive a certificate of participation stating that the summer school is equivalent to a work load of 3 ECTS.
+|Credits||Participants who joined at least 80% of all sessions will receive a certificate of participation stating that the summer school is equivalent to a workload of 3 ECTS.
 Note that it is the student’s own responsibility to get these credits registered at their university.|

 |Venue||Tinbergen Institute Amsterdam, Gustav Mahlerplein 117, 1082 MS Amsterdam|

-|Application deadline||June 8, 2020|
+|Application deadline||June 20, 2022|